asbist/uk-cross-asset-market-monitor/README.md

 First, run all cells in notebook.

-Then generate a weekly table by running: weekly_summary, week_start, latest_friday = create_weekly_summary_for_week("date")
+Then generate a weekly table by running:

+weekly_summary, week_start, latest_friday = create_weekly_summary_for_week("date")
 weekly_summary

 Use dates in this format:
 "YYYY-MM-DD"

-For example:
-create_weekly_summary_for_week("2026-07-01")

-This will create a table for the most recent completed trading week ending on or before that date.

 To export a weekly table to Excel run: export_week_to_excel("date")

-To export the latesst completed week run: export_week_to_excel()
+To export the latest completed week run: export_week_to_excel()